EZ-Robotics/EZ-Site/projects/2023-12-03-dd-3/index.md

 ![](lbcomicon2023/hub_jig.jpg)
 ![](lbcomicon2023/wheel_and_hub.jpg)

-An issue on D-O was the gear being press-fitted on to the motor shaft eventually stripped.
+An issue on D-O was the gear being press-fitted onto the motor shaft eventually stripped.
 I found aluminum hubs on Amazon and decided to make a gear to interface with this.
 I needed to drill a hole in the body so the set screw was accessible.
 ![](lbcomicon2023/metal_hub.jpg)
 ![](lbcomicon2023/through_hole_for_set_screw.jpg)